wp-plugins/teletter-telegram-newsletter/readme.txt

 * First Release.

 == Upgrade Notice ==
+= 1.1 =
+Admin users can send newsletter from their telegram account.

 = 1.0 =
 indicate deactivated subscribers and not sending messages to them any more.